 - We use temperature controls on all buildings, campus-wide set points, and several of our buildings use geothermal wells for heating and cooling as well as other energy saving measures.

-- Five of our buildings are LEED certified and we also participate in the USGBC Green Apple Day of Service.
+- Woodward also has participated in the USGBC Green Apple Day of Service since 2014.

 - Our Dining Services staff works hard to reduce waste and incorporate locally grown produce into our menus.